 Is there anything better than an all chocolate dessert?
 Not if you ask me...
 Well, it doesn't get more chocolatey than this Double Chocolate Tart!

-It has the perfect combination of a crunchy, crispy chocolate pasty crust and an intense chocolate ganache filling made with no added sugar.
+Just like its Mini Chocolate Tarts version, it has the perfect combination of a crunchy, crispy chocolate pasty crust and an intense chocolate ganache filling made with no added sugar.
 A deliciously decadent dark chocolate pastry.

 This French Tart is like an easier (but just as delicious) version of my Baked Triple Chocolate Tart.
 But instead of a truffle-like filling, this dessert has an incredibly fudgey texture.
 And trust me, it's hard to resist it!